 [E] + [VA] + [NAH]

-Ivana is a second-year undergraduate ('28) student at Northeastern University, majoring in Health Science and Psychology.
+Ivana is a third-year undergraduate ('28) student at Northeastern University, majoring in Health Science and Psychology.
 She has a strong passion for medicine, science, and community engagement.
 Ivana also enjoys music and spending time outdoors.
 As a Latina, her research interests include health disparities and their impact on diverse populations, as well as youth mental health and the importance of culturally sensitive interventions.

 she/her